 Financial District

-Once you explored the Brooklyn Bridge and Dumbo neighborhood, we are going to make our way back to the Financial District.
-Depending on how long you spent in Dumbo will determine how much more you will want to do around the Finacial District.
+Once you’ve explored the Brooklyn Bridge and Dumbo neighborhood, we are going to make our way back to the Financial District.
+Depending on how long you spend in Dumbo will determine how much more you will want to do around the Finacial District.

 Places to eat around the Financial District: In the Financial District area check out Stone Street, which is very popular during the Summer with tons of restaurants.
+The Seaport is also really nice.
+Both of these are local spots that I think you will enjoy.
 You can also head to Eataly (I have a thing for Eataly!).

 During the winter Stone Street also features bubble igloos to dine in.

-Day 4 in New York Itinerary: Washington Square Park, Soho, Special Exhibits, and Alternative New York Day Trips
+Day 4: Washington Square Park, Soho, Special Exhibits, and Alternative Day Trips

 Washington Square Park, located in Greenwich Village (also known as the West Village), has always held a special place in my heart.
 As a college kid, hanging out by the fountain at night was one of our favorite things to do.

-There is always something going on at this NYC landmark, besides the famous arch (named after President George Washington).
-You will find free events, people playing chess, and people just hanging out by the fountain (a great people-watching spot).
+There is always something going on at this landmark.
+Besides the famous arch (named after President George Washington), you will find free events, people playing chess, and people just hanging out by the fountain (a great people-watching spot).

 Washington Square Park is also right by the NYU campus.